For Parents

 Attach sounds and motions to letter shapes

-We help them connect the sounds and movements they’ve learned to the letters' shapes and letter combinations.
+We help them connect the sounds and movements they’ve learned to the letters' shapes.

 Step 4